avebits/jsNoRest/README.md

 # jsNoRest
-A mini-text-based adventure game, inspired by zork and A Dark Room.
+A mini-text-based (ASCII) adventure game, inspired by zork and A Dark Room.